-- What’s the condition of the lines?
+- What’s the condition of the line?
 If it’s seen better days, would the crew agree to strip off the first couple of yards, or more?

 - What kind of bait does the charter use?
-Is there a surcharge for live bait, or do you perhaps have to spend the initial portion of your trip catching it before going after the real deal?
+Is there a surcharge for live bait, or do you perhaps have to spend the initial portion of your trip catching it?

-Also, do make sure to know exactly what you can and cannot bring to the trip.
+Find out exactly what you can and cannot bring to the trip

-Do you enjoy a beer or two while waiting for the line to tremble?
+Do you enjoy a beer or two while waiting for the line to twitch?
 Some charters are okay with a few cold ones, although many explicitly forbid any alcohol on board.
-Drinking and fishing could be dangerous for a number of reasons, especially if the captain decides to join in.
+Drinking and fishing could be dangerous for a number of reasons.
 Do you bring your own food and drinks, or is that included in the price?

-By the way, if you’re fishing in Hawaii, whatever you do, do not bring bananas on board!
-We’re not exactly sure what kind of superstitious reasoning is behind this dietary racism, but we’d love to hear from you if you know the story).
+By the way, whatever you do, do not bring bananas on board!
+This is considered serious bad luck by many captains.
+We’re not sure where this dietary discrimination originates from, but we’d love to hear from you if you know the story.

 The ‘How’ of finding a perfect charter

-Referencing those Michigan and Sitka studies one last time, more than 50% of both pollsters used the Web to track down the ideal charter, and given the fact that you’re reading this, we can safely assume you’ve opted for a similar path.
+Referencing those Michigan and Sitka studies one last time, more than 50% of both pollsters went online to track down the ideal charter.
+Given the fact that you’re reading this, we can safely assume you’ve opted for a similar path.

-Most charter businesses do have their own websites nowadays, and they are certainly a good starting point in your research.
+Most charters have their own websites nowadays.
+They’re a good starting point for your research.

 The company’s sites are usually filled with customer’s testimonials, stellar reviews, top-notch fishing reports, and the charter fleet’s gallery.

-There is usually a ‘catch’ page as well, where you can marvel at the most amazing specimens of game fish that were caught during their deep sea and sport fishing journeys.
-Obviously, there is a clear incentive for the company to portray itself in the positive light, so take everything you see here with a grain of salt.
+There is usually a ‘catch’ page as well, where you can marvel at the biggest game fish that were caught onboard.
+Obviously, there’s a clear incentive for the company to portray itself in the positive light, so take everything you see here with a pinch of salt.

-Make sure to follow up that trip to the company’s webpage with a visit to at least several fishing-oriented chat rooms and various forums where many previous clients will go to applaud, or more likely, criticize their experience with a certain company.
+Make sure to follow up that trip to the company’s webpage with a visit to at least a couple of fishing-oriented chatrooms and forums where previous clients will go to applaud, or more likely, criticize their experience with a certain company.
 Of course, some of these critiques might be overblown as well, so you shouldn’t trust either of these sources of information entirely.

 Lastly, and perhaps most importantly, consider booking your trip via an agency.

-There are multiple benefits to entrusting an experienced booking agent with doing most of the research and taking care of all the details for you.
-The all-inclusive packages that the agency offers are seldom more expensive than the direct-contact alternative.
+There are multiple benefits to entrusting an experienced booking agent with doing most of the research and taking care of the details for you.
+The all-inclusive packages that an agency offers are seldom more expensive than the direct-contact alternative.

 Secondly, have I mentioned they are much more convenient?
-The pressure of heeding every advice and checking off each of the to-do’s that make the content of this post are transferred from yours to someone else’s competent shoulders.
+The pressure of checking off every to-do in this this post is transferred to someone else’s experienced shoulders.
 You just let the agency know exactly what your preferences are, and they’ll track down the charter suited to those specific needs.

-Remember all of the horror stories listed in this article: unlicensed captains, unsafe vessels, and worn-off tackle?
+Remember all of the horror stories listed in this article: unlicensed captains, unsafe vessels, and worn-out tackle?
 The booking agency has no incentive to do business with these individuals.
-If you have a bad experience at sea, it is no longer entirely yours, but also the agency’s fault.
-That’s why they only partner up with charter companies that offer the highest quality of service: any negative review could severely impact the agency’s reputation and credibility.
+If you have a bad experience at sea, it’s no longer entirely yours, but also the agency’s fault.
+That’s why they only partner up with charter companies that offer the highest quality of service.
+Any negative review could severely impact the agency’s reputation and credibility.

-This method of booking a fishing charter can save you a lot of time, money, and perhaps most importantly, your nerves.
-These people are at the front lines of the charter industry every day: they know the ins and outs of the business and are much quicker in discerning between a legitimate offer and the one you’ll regret immediately after stepping on board.
-It is their experience and expertise that have primarily contributed to this article’s content.
+This method of booking a fishing charter can save you a lot of time, money, and perhaps most importantly, stress.
+These people are at the front lines of the charter industry every day: they know the ins and outs of the business and are much quicker in discerning between a legitimate offer and one that you’ll regret as soon as you step on board.
+Take it from us – it’s their experience and expertise that have primarily contributed to this article’s content.

-How do you choose a fishing charter?
-Have you found these tips useful?
-Are there some tips we missed?
+Have you found these tips on how to choose a fishing charter useful?
+Are there any tips we missed?
 Let us know in the comments below!